ryansolida/minerva-square-sub/README.md

 # MMC Membership Plugin for WordPress

 A comprehensive WordPress membership plugin that integrates with Square for payment processing.
-This plugin allows you to create a complete membership system with user registration, subscription management, and members-only content protection.
+This plugin is designed to be used as a Must-Use Plugin (mu-plugin) and allows you to create a complete membership system with user registration, subscription management, and members-only content protection.

 ## Features